Transforming the International Slavery Museum & Maritime Museum

 These two inspiring museums, with a strong foundation of community conversations, join in the transformation of Liverpool Waterfront: telling the full story of Britain’s maritime history in tandem with its role in the transatlantic slave trade.

 The project sensitively responds to the existing Grade I-listed buildings; the Hartley Pavilion and the Martin Luther King Building, understanding their civic value and cherished nature, to reimagine and revitalise them.
-They will the settings for storytelling, for heritage, community, and hospitality.
-Together they will be a rich visitor experience and a catalyst for social change in Liverpool, the UK and beyond.
+They will be the settings for storytelling, for heritage, community, and hospitality.
+Combining to form a rich visitor experience and a catalyst for social change in Liverpool, the UK and beyond.

 The project develops new galleries for both museums, as well as shared spaces for community uses, research, learning and events.
-The Maritime Museum’s welcome spaces will be reconfigured to fully engage with its surroundings and by adding a shop, café, event space and restaurant we will improve every visit.
+The Maritime Museum’s welcome spaces will be reconfigured to fully engage with its surroundings and by adding a shop, café, event space and restaurant, every visitor journey will be enhanced.

 All of our plans work to deliver National Museums Liverpool’s aspirations to decarbonise both existing buildings.